berezhinskiy/ecoflow_exporter/docker-compose/README.md

 Navigate to [http://localhost:3000](http://localhost:3000) in your web browser and use the login credentials `admin/grafana` to access Grafana.
 It is already configured with prometheus as the default datasource.

-Navigate to Dashboards → Import dashboard, import ID `17812`, select the only existing Prometheus datasource.
+Navigate to Dashboards → Import dashboard → import ID `17812`, select the only existing Prometheus datasource.

 ## Troubleshooting